cosmology-api/cosmology.api/docs/introduction.rst

 Now numpy is great, but what about a Dask array or a Jax array?
 They are not a subclass of :class:`~numbers.Number` or :class:`~numpy.ndarray`, but they support addition.
-We could just add them to the :class:`~typing.Union` type, but that would be tedious and wouldn't help. with Cupy or Pytorch, etc. Instead of listing all the types that support addition, we can instead use the tools in :mod:`typing` to build a generic type that describes *all* of the types that we want to support.
-This is called duck-typing or structural subtyping and is implemented in Python using :class:`typing.Protocol`.
+We could just add them to the :class:`~typing.Union` type, but that would be tedious and wouldn't help with Cupy or Pytorch, etc. Instead of listing *each* types that we want to support, we can instead use the tools in :mod:`typing` to build a generic type that describes *all* of the types that we want to support.
+This is called duck-typing (or structural subtyping) and is implemented in Python using :class:`typing.Protocol`.

 An Introduction to Protocols
 ----------------------------

-Since [PEP 544](https://peps.python.org/pep-0544/) was implemented in Python 3.8, Python can now separate the description of an API from its implementation.
+Since `PEP 544 <https://peps.python.org/pep-0544/>`_ was implemented in Python 3.8, Python can now separate the description of an API from its implementation.
 This is done using the :class:`typing.Protocol` class.
 Protocols are essentially abstract base classes that don't require inheritance.
-Instead, they are used to describe the interface of a class.
-Any class that implements the interface is considered a subclass of the Protocol and the class' instances are likewise instances of the Protocol.
+Instead, they are used to describe the interface of an object.
+Any object that implements the interface is considered a subclass of the Protocol and the class' instances are likewise instances of the Protocol.
 This is called "structural subtyping" or "duck typing".